cirrusflyer275ds/ctx-eor-site/docs/industries.md

 # Industries We Support

-CTX-EOR is designed to flex across a wide range of U.S.-based industries — especially those where the **cost of a bad hire is high** and the **need for compliant onboarding is critical**.
+Hireway is designed to flex across a wide range of U.S.-based industries — especially those where the **cost of a bad hire is high** and the **need for compliant onboarding is critical**.

 Explore how we help employers like you hire smarter: